Remembering Maple Leaf Gardens in its Glory Days

 True the seats were uncomfortable and the ceiling leaked horribly.
 You couldn’t sit in the end blues if you were over six feet without getting railings jammed into your knees.
 There was a maintenance guy that had the job of using a long pole to drain out the large drop sheets of rain water that accumulated in large quantities on game day so the patrons wouldn’t get an unwelcome surprise that seemed to come out of nowhere.

 The Gardens was also the sight of many truly incredible concerts.
-I saw the Rolling Stones (twice), James Brown, Patti Labelle (she had the ability to sing to the entire audience with a microphone) and a myriad of other acts including a lot of good local music groups.
+I saw the Rolling Stones (twice), James Brown, Patti Labelle (she had the ability to sing to the entire audience without a microphone) and a myriad of other acts including a lot of good local music groups.
 Tickets for the Stones I think cost under $20 for 18th row on the floor and you could go to a Leafs game and sit in the grays for like $2.
 Those were the days for sure.

 So Maple Gardens could easily be considered the number one entertainment venue for Toronto and probably for the entire province (some would argue for the whole country).